redis-developer/basic-redis-leaderboard-demo-python/README.md

 # Basic Redis Leaderboard Demo Python (Django)

-Show how the redis works with Python, Django.
+Show how the redis works with Python (Django).

 ![How it works](docs/screenshot001.png)